Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 # Termux

-For those who don't have some PC or other hardware lying around alternatively you could use your phone.
-Using [Termux](https://termux.dev/en/) and a package called [proot-distro](https://github.com/termux/proot-distro), which we use to install a Debian vm and setup DotNET to run the bot.
-To those interested the steps are given below:
+If you don't have a PC or other gear sitting around, you may use your phone instead.
+Using [Termux](https://termux.dev/en/) and a program called [proot-distro](https://github.com/termux/proot-distro), we create a Debian virtual machine and configure DotNET to run the bot.
+For anyone interested, the instructions are detailed below:

 ## Requirements

-- An Android 5+
+- An Android 5+ (7+ is recommended)
 - Termux
 - An internet connection